Jacob-Armm/Slang-Embedded-Systems-Interfacing/README.md

 ### Initializing Devices

-Now that the architecture and all platforms have been instantiated, we can now define the abstract devices which act as proxies for the real devices by defining how certain actions will be translated to pin commands that will be handled by the underlying abract pins.
+Now that the architecture and all platforms have been instantiated, we can now define the abstract devices which act as proxies for the real devices by defining how certain actions will be translated to pin commands that will be handled by the underlying abract pins in the Abstract-Physical Association.

 ```
     val SM: StepperMotor = StepperMotor(60, 4, SMn1, SMn2, SMn3, SMn4)
 ```

-### Behavior
+### Behavior without HAMR

 Now that the entire architecture has been defined we can write the behavior for the system.